Intents

 Targeting Intent Handlers

-When raising an Intent, optionally target one or more Intent handlers using the target property of the IntentRequest object:
+The following example demonstrates using the target property of the IntentRequest object:

-const intentHandler = intent.handlers[0];
+const intentHandler = showChartIntent.handlers[0];

 const intentRequest = {